kagerka/crud-api/README.md

 ### Prerequisites

 1. Fork this repository: `https://github.com/kagerka/crud-api.git`
-2. To install all dependencies use `npm install`
+2. To install all dependencies use `npm install`.
+3. Rename file `.env.example` to `.env`.
-3. Run script `npm run start` in command line.
+4. Run script `npm run start` in command line.
-4. Use Postman to check the server work properly.
+5. Use Postman to check the server work properly.

 ### Implemented endpoint `api/users`: